gnachman/iterm2-website/source/_includes/3.3/documentation-escape-codes.md

     ^[]1337;RequestAttention=value^G

-The `value` should be *yes* to request attention by bouncing the dock icon and *no* to cancel a previous request.
+The `value` should be *yes* to request attention by bouncing the dock icon indefinitely, *once* to bounce it a single time, or *no* to cancel a previous request.
 If it is `fireworks` then fireworks explode at the cursor's location.

 #### Background Image